jacoblapworth/akahu-sdk-swift/src/react/popover.md

 ### Onboarding

-Popovers used for onboarding should not close when the user clicks outside the popover, instead they should include a way to explicitly dismiss the popover.
-The example below makes use of `XUIPopoverHeader`'s close button to achieve this.
+Popovers used for onboarding do not close when the user clicks outside the popover, instead they include a way to explicitly dismiss the popover, using the popover's `onClickCloseButton` prop to achieve this when the user clicks the close button or presses the escape key inside the popover.

 Once an onboarding modal has been dismissed, it should not reappear when the user comes back to the page.